bullmoose20/Quickstart/README.md

 Fedora: ```sudo dnf install python3```

-2.  `git clone` Kometa and switch to preferred branch (nightly, develop, master) (no need to do more at this point as Quickstart will perform the other steps automatically).
+2.  `git clone` Kometa and switch to your preferred branch (nightly, develop, master).
+You do not need to do more at this point; Quickstart will perform the other steps automatically.

-Open up a command prompt and run this (pick your directory and checkout nightly, develop, or master)
+Open a terminal and run the following (choose your directory and branch):

 ```
 cd /this/dir/has